-Comments, complaints, and grievances concerning the Consolidated Plan should be addressed to the Acting Director, Michael P. Kelly, Department of Housing and Community Development, 1800 Martin Luther King Jr., Avenue, SE, Washington, DC 20020, to the attention of Johnette Powell at (202) 442-7232.
+Comments, complaints, and grievances concerning the Consolidated Plan should be addressed to the Acting Director, Michael C. Kelly, Department of Housing and Community Development, 1800 Martin Luther King Jr., Avenue, SE, Washington, DC 20020, to the attention of?.

-12. Amendment of the Citizen Participation Plan
+Amendment of the Citizen Participation Plan